Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

 The statement is **inaccurate**.

-> “To pinpoint the average load times of the application pages, you should make use of **Azure Event Hubs**.”

 **Azure Event Hubs** is used for **event streaming and ingestion**, not performance monitoring or page load analytics.